Qudit entanglers using quantum optimal control: Controllability

 where the tilde indicates dressed states,

 and $E^{ij}$ are the light shifts originating from these interactions.
-The spectrum of the entangling Hamiltonian shown in Fig.~(\ref{fig:set_up_figure}c) gives us insight into the controllability of the system.
-As ordered, the spectrum reveals the structure of $10$ quadratic potentials arising from a combination of the tensor light shift and Rydberg blockade.
+The spectrum of the entangling Hamiltonian shown in Fig.~\ref{fig:set_up_figure}(c) gives us insight into the controllability of the system.
+In the chosen order, the spectrum reveals the structure of $10$ quadratic potentials arising from a combination of the tensor light shift and Rydberg blockade.
 This nonlinearity makes the Hamiltonian controllable; further details are discussed in Appendix~(\ref{sec:controllability_of_the_Hamiltonian}).